NethyC/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that prints who am i
+script that changes owner the to the user